John Robinson (Virginia politician, born 1705): Career

 Robinson also served as the colony's treasurer from 1738 until his death.
 When the previous treasurer, John Holloway, had resigned, the accounts were found in disorder, with £1,850 in arrears, possibly from amounts not forwarded by county sheriffs, though Holloway had also commingled state and personal funds.
-After Robinson died, the burgesses discovered that he failed to burn redeemed notes but instead made personal loans exceeding 100,000 pounds from the treasury to his friends, and also failed to deposit funds received by local sheriffs into the Treasury.
-The resulting scandal was a factor in Virginia politics for years.
-Robinson's estate was not settled until decades after the end of the American Revolution.
+After Robinson died, burgesses discovered that he failed to burn redeemed notes, but instead used them to make personal loans exceeding £100,000 from the treasury to his friends.
+Auditors also discovered Robinson too failed to deposit funds received by local sheriffs into the Treasury.
+The resulting scandal reverberated in Virginia politics for years.
+Despite the sale of Mount Pleasant, and the next plantation upstream on the Mattaponi River, "Clifton", and a tobacco warehouse, Robinson's estate was not settled until decades after the end of the American Revolution.